RicardoAzuul/RicardoAzuul.github.io/README.md

     - a page for players to give an overview of games and events on offer.
     - a page for gamemasters to give an overview of the resources on offer and a form to submit their game idea.
     - a page for newbies, that tries to quickly explain what roleplaying and the Roleplay Cafe is about.
+    - a page for the drinks and food menu.
+    - a page with instructions how to get to the Roleplay cafe.
+    - a page with a brief history of the Roleplay Cafe and its owners, the About page.
     - the Home page has a Jumbotron featuring the next event.
     - the players' page has a Jumbotron featuring the next event.
     - the gamemasters'  page has a Jumbotron featuring new resources on offer.
     - the newbies' page has a Jumbotron featuring the next event for beginners.

 Content requirements:
-- Photos of the Roleplay Cafe and its facilities
+- Photos of the Roleplay Cafe and its facilities.
+- A list of events.
-- A list of events
+- A list of resources for gamemasters.
-- Inspirational images and texts to entice users to come visit
+- Inspirational images and texts to entice users to come visit.
-- a short text about roleplaying and the Roleplay Cafe to entice new visitors
+- A short text about roleplaying and the Roleplay Cafe to entice new visitors.

 #### The Structure Plane